Rooted in Compassion

 All ministries of the Felician Sisters of North America are guided by five core values, inspired by Saint Francis of Assisi and their foundress, Blessed Mary Angela Truszkowska.

-In all that we do and to all whom we serve, we affirm the dignity of all life; reach out in compassion, mercy and love to all God’s people; stand in solidarity with and in service to the poor, oppressed, and the vulnerable; engender a spirit of environmental stewardship in the care of all God’s creation, and strive to alleviate injustice in all its forms as we look to promote the common good.
-Each of our ministries throughout North America upholds and affirms these five core values—hallmarks of our Franciscan culture and identity:
+In all that we do and to all whom we serve, we affirm the dignity of all life; reach out in compassion, mercy and love to all God’s people; stand in solidarity with and in service to those in need, the oppressed, and the vulnerable; engender a spirit of environmental stewardship in the care of all God’s creation, and strive to alleviate injustice in all its forms as we look to promote the common good.
+Each of our sponsored ministries throughout North America upholds and affirms these five core values—hallmarks of our Felician – Franciscan culture and identity:

 - Respect for human dignity exhibited by a reverence for and commitment to promoting and protecting the dignity of all persons;